How does screen reading affect typographic choices?

 Over the last 30 years, the quintessential problem of digital typography has been how to make fonts look good not only on high-end publishing equipment, but also coarser devices like laser printers and personal-computer screens.

 These days, the hardware differences between these devices have largely disappeared.
-As screens become more paper-like, there’s declining need to make special accommodations for screen reading.
+Thus, with screens becoming more paper-like than ever, there’s declining need to make special accommodations for screen reading.

-Whether it’s displayed on screen or printed, the computer draws a digital letterform the same way: by scaling a glyph shape to a certain size, and then activating the pixels that are inside the shape.
+Whether it’s displayed on screen or printed, the computer draws a digital letterform the same way: by scaling a glyph shape to a certain size and activating the pixels that are inside the shape.
 Thus, the quality of rendered digital type depends on two factors:

 The number of pixels available (known as resolution, usually measured in dots per inch)